dhruvgoel3/JobMitra-App/README.md

 Additionally, the platform recommends government schemes and programs tailored to their field, ensuring better access to job opportunities and benefits.

-### Opportunities
+### Opportunities JobMitra🌟
 How is it different from other solutions?<br/>
- Team & Group Formation – Allows workers to create groups and apply for jobs collectively, making it easier to find large-scale projects.<br/>
+🔹 Team & Group Formation – Allows workers to create groups and apply for jobs collectively, making it easier to find large-scale projects.<br/>
- Fair Wages & Job Security – Ensures workers receive fair wages by connecting them directly with employers and verified opportunities.<br/>
+🔹 Fair Wages & Job Security – Ensures workers receive fair wages by connecting them directly with employers and verified opportunities.<br/>

-USP of JobMitra-
+### 🔥USP of JobMitra-<br/>
- Unlike other platforms that focus only on skilled professionals, JobMitra empowers both skilled/unskilled workers by providing fair wages and equal opportunities based on their experience.
+-Unlike other platforms that focus only on skilled professionals, JobMitra empowers both skilled/unskilled workers by providing fair wages and equal opportunities based on their experience.
 Our platform bridges the gap between job seekers and employers, tackling major issues like unemployment and labor shortages.
 By ensuring better job access, government benefits, and fair pay, JobMitra is set to create a revolutionary impact in the labor market!
  Team & Group Formation – Allows workers to create groups and apply for jobs collectively, making it easier to find large-scale projects.

-### Tech Stack
+### 🛠 Tech Stack
  Flutter for building mobile app faster but efficiently.<br/>
  System accessibility options for reading the screen text and performing automated activities.<br/>
  Firebase for storing basic user information and to handle authentication.<br/>